 How is it that we wander so far away from home, from ourselves?
 When we forget who we are, we feel disconnected without knowing why, aware of a sense of loss but knowing that there is more to us than this.
 Coming Home workshops last for the whole day, and include discussion, creative exploration and deep thinking to explore how we get lost, and how we become homesick for ourselves.
-We will look at ways to Come Home, what is it to Be Home and centred in ourselves, and how, eventually, we prepare to Go Home when we face, as we all will do, the end of our lives.
+This workshop is about life.
+Your life, and living your life.
+If you are coming back to yourself, who are you coming home to?
+Who do you believe you are?

 “As we meander our way through life, most of us get so caught up in the chaos of living and the routine of our daily lives, we actually forget who we truly are, and in so doing forget our true potential.
 This workshop is empowering and relevant.”